H518123/MACO/README.md

-# BMC
-BMC: An Image Dataset and Benchmark for Building Material Counting
+# BMC: An Image Dataset and Benchmark for Building Material Counting
 # Introduction
 This repo contains a large-scale image dataset across seven building material types, please send email to hq_tongji@163.com for more information.
 # Use the BMC dataset